-Paramongaia superba is native to Bolivia.
+Paramongaia superba Ravenna is native to Bolivia.
 It is a winter dormant plant.
-The taxonomic status of this species is still somewhat uncertain.
+The taxonomic status of this species is still somewhat uncertain with some believing it is just a larger variant of the other species.
+It is however accepted by The Plant List.

 Cultivation of this species is not difficult but different forms will need different requirements.
 Plants need a well draining mix (suggested 2:1:2 of loam, peat/leaf mould, and gritty sand) and full sun.
 A deep pot is recommended.
 While in growth, feed the plants with a potash (Potassium) rich fertilizer.
 Plants are susceptible to mealy bugs and Narcissus bulb flies.
 Propagation of plants is through division of offsets and seeds (two different clones are needed for seed production).
 Plants grown from seeds usually take 4 years to mature.
 Seeds are reported to remain viable for several years in the fridge.